 What Makes a Good Character: Do They Care?

 This is very difficult to forge into compelling fiction, and usually results in boring characters.
 After all, I hold that the basic aim of writing fiction is to make the reader care.
 So if a character doesn’t care, my first objection is that they’re making it that much more difficult for me, as a reader, to get invested in the story.
 It feels a little unfair.
 After all, I’m working so hard to get into the book, suspend disbelief, latch on to a character, inhabit a point of view, hear a voice…that I want the protagonist to be in the same boat.
 You’re ideally creating someone the reader can get invested in.
-And if it’s an antihero type or someone stewed in apathy, who won’t invest in their own life, that’s a tough sell; it’s not what makes a good character.
+And if it’s an antihero type or someone stewed in apathy, who won’t invest in their own life, that’s a tough sell.

 It’s realistic, sure.
 It happens in life, and it’s very full of deep and real emotions.
 But it’s hard to pull off well.
 So if your particular writing challenge is creating a compelling character who just so happens to be detached, pent up, hidden behind defenses, or just a straight-up nihilist, you need to crack those walls at some point, and soon.
 Even if it’s for a minute, even if only the reader can see it because it happens in interiority…some measure of vulnerability needs to happen, or you’ll end up with boring characters your readers can’t connect with.